JacobHP/svm_quadratic/README.md

-# svm_from_scratch

-Creating a support vector classifier from scratch and benchmarking it against sklearn implementation.
-Fun weekend project.
+# Quadratic Programming Soft-Margin Kernel SVC

+(IN PROGRESS)

+Building a soft-margin svc with kernel parameter using numpy and cvxopt.

+Applied to the banknote_authentication dataset and benchmarking against SciKit-Learn models.